 The next day we will take an early morning boat ride in search of African Finfoot.
 This is possibly the most reliable site on the continent to find one.
 Hammerkop and Papyrus Gonolek are possible before we drive to Bwindi Impenetrable Forest National Park for a three night stay.

-We will visit the higher elevation forest, one of the world's great natural treasures providing home to various endemic birds.
+We will visit this high elevation forest, one of the world's great natural treasures providing home to various endemic birds.
 Ten species of primate occur here including the beautiful L'Hoest's and Blue Monkeys and, of course, the magnificent Mountain Gorilla.
 With a world population of just 880, Bwindi is one of just two places where they still survive.
 Our success rate of finding them is one hundred percent!
-Tourist revenue is vital to the Gorillas’ survival.
-Our money provides education and medical facilities for the locals who are proud of the park and welcome tourists.
+Tourist revenue is vital to the Gorillas’ survival, as it provides education and medical facilities for the locals who are proud of the park and welcome tourists.
 Villagers are even giving farmland back to nature, to increase Gorilla and bird habitats.
 Uganda is one of those countries where you feel that conservation is working for both people and wildlife.

 After a long hike we should, hopefully, find a party of Gorillas.
-Intimate views just a few feet away is the norm, but there is a birding option for those not wanting to do the trek.
-In addition to tracking Gorillas, we will spend time searching for birds along the trails that lead to a waterfall.
+Intimate views just a few feet away are the norm.
+There is also a birding option for those not wanting to do the trek.
+In addition to tracking Gorillas, we can spend time searching for birds along the trails that lead to a waterfall.
 We hope to see Rwenzori Sunbird, Long-tailed Barred Cuckoo, White-starred Robin, African Blue Flycatcher, Lhuder's Bush Shrike, and Green and African Broadbills.